Guide to app architecture

 Overview of project structure

-Separation-of-concerns is the most important principle to follow when designing your Flutter app.
+#Separation-of-concerns is the most important principle to follow when designing your Flutter app.
 Your Flutter application should split into two broad layers, the UI layer and the Data layer.

 Each layer is further split into different components, each of which has distinct responsibilities, a well-defined interface, boundaries and dependencies.
 This guide recommends you split your application into the following components:

-• Views
+- Views

-• Repositories
+- Repositories

-• Services
+- Services

 MVVM

-If you've encountered the Model-View-ViewModel design pattern (MVVM), this will be familiar.
-MVVM is a design pattern that separates a feature of an application into three parts: the Model, the ViewModel and the View.
-Views and ViewModels make up the UI layer of an application.
-Repositories and services represent the data of an application, or the Model layer of MVVM.
+.
+Views and view models make up the UI layer of an application.
+Repositories and services represent the data of an application, or the model layer of MVVM.
 Each of these components is defined in the next section.

-Every feature in an application will contain one view to describe the UI and one ViewModel to handle logic, one or more repositories as the sources of truth for your application data, and zero or more services that interact with external APIs, like client servers and platform plugins.
+Every feature in an application will contain one view to describe the UI and one view model to handle logic, one or more repositories as the sources of truth for your application data, and zero or more services that interact with external APIs, like client servers and platform plugins.

 A single feature of an application might require all of the following objects: